-2.1.5 How well is the service making use of new ways of working, including having a flexible workforce and flexible working pattern?
+2.1.5 How well is the service making use of new ways of working, including having a flexible working pattern?

 2.1.6 To what extent is the FRS actively exploring all opportunities for collaboration within and beyond the fire and rescue sector, and are the anticipated benefits from collaboration being realised?